Most Asked Product Registration Questions in Qatar

 Medical devices

-Pharmacy & Drug Control Department (supplements, cosmetics, disinfectants, medical devices)
+Pharmacy & Drug Control → supplements, cosmetics, disinfectants, medical items

-No. Only entities legally registered in Qatar can submit product files directly to MoPH.
+Only companies legally registered in Qatar can submit applications through the MoPH system.

 This means:

-They represent the company during submission, clarification requests, and follow-up
+They represent the product during review and clarification

-While requirements vary by product category, most applications include:
+Requirements vary by category, but most submissions include:

 Certificate of Free Sale (legalized)